-Use the student worksheet available with this resource to work through the process of calculating the Faraday constant.
+Use the student worksheet available for download below to work through the process of calculating the Faraday constant.
 Students could also be asked to use the official value of 96500 Coulombs per mole to calculate the percentage error.

 Answers to student questions

-1-4 The answers are based on your experimental observations within the experiment above.
+The answers for questions 1–4 are based on students’ experimental observations within the experiment above.

 © Nuffield Foundation and the Royal Society of Chemistry